hiposfer/o2g/README.md

 This will install `osmtogtfs.py` executable on your OS.
 You can also directly run the script found in the source code.
 Make sure to run it with python 3.

+# Tests
+We use wonder `pytest` package for testing.
+Install pytest and run the tests:

+    $ pip install pytest
+    $ pytest -s tests/tests.py

+`-s` disables capturing and shows us more output (such as print statements and log messages).

+## Pytest Caching
+In order to run tests faster we use caching.
+The result of OSM preprocessing will be cached and used for subsequent tests.
+In order to clear the cache run pytest with `--cache-clear` option.

 # Usage
 Run the tool over your OSM data source (or whatever osmium accepts):